GavinHigham/Tiny-Universe-Engine/datastructures/ecs_notes.md

 		Doomed component
 			Stores a tick count or time at which the entity will be destroyed DeathEventHandler component
-			Script or function that's invoked as the entity is dying
+			Script or function that's invoked as the entity is dying (after "death", before deallocation.
+This system collects garbage every frame.)
+		DeathPact
+			Entity will die if some other entity is dead.
 		<Event>EventHandler component
 			Script or function that's invoked in response to various events?
 		Universal component